Hellwire/MH2-Camera-to-3dsmax/README.md

-this 3dsmax script lets you import a VECPAIR camera. lets you move the camera and export the values to clipboard again. imported string should look like this for example:
+this tool is for Manhunt 1 & 2 camera angle editing this 3dsmax script lets you import a VECPAIR camera. lets you move the camera and export the values to clipboard again. imported string should look like this for example:
     VECPAIR 0.9625    -0.351533 1.5745 1.69162    -0.159181 1.2347 1.62118    0.5 8.95559